- Education and training

 British Columbia: Under regulations approved April 9, 2009, naturopathic physicians in B.C. became the first in Canada to be granted prescribing authority.
 NDs that completed the required certification began prescribing September 7, 2010.
 The BCNA and the CNPBC are currently focusing their efforts on lab access for NDs.

-Alberta: Regulation was passed on July 25, 2012.
+Alberta: On August 1, 2012 Alberta became the fifth province to regulate the practice of naturopathic medicine under Alberta’s Health Professions Act, umbrella legislation for health professions.
 Initially, NDs will not have prescribing authority but will maintain access to IV substances and have been awarded a number of other controlled acts.

 Manitoba: In-line with BC and AB, NDs in Manitoba will be moved under the umbrella legislation for all health care professions passed in 2009.
 NDs will be included in the second wave of professions to be moved under the legislation, anticipated to take place in 2013 – 2015, and will be asking for a full scope of practice similar to what has been awarded in BC.

-Quebec: The QANM continues its quest for regulation in Quebec.
+Quebec: The QANM continues its struggle for regulation in Quebec.
 Efforts are ongoing to move their file forward within the Office of Professionals which is responsible for regulation.

-Newfoundland and Labrador: Despite the fact there are only three NDs practicing on “the Rock” they have an association!
+Newfoundland and Labrador: Despite the fact there are only four NDs practicing on “the Rock” they have an association!
 Regulation is a vision for the future.
-In the meantime the three NDs are very busy and hoping that new grads will see the benefit of moving to a province desperately in need of naturopathic medical services.
+In the meantime they are very busy and hoping that new grads will see the benefit of moving to a province desperately in need of naturopathic medical services.

 Prince Edward Island: NDs in PEI have been consistent in approaching government for regulation.
-With the appointment of a new Minister of Health the PEIAND is once again engaged in discussions with the Minister and staff on the importance of moving forward with regulation.
+With the announcement of umbrella legislation for health professionals the PEIAND is once again engaged in discussions with the Minister and staff on the importance of moving forward and including naturopathic doctors in the legislation.

 Yukon: The YNA consists of four hard-working NDs.
 As yet unregulated they are seeking more NDs wishing to practice in the beautiful north.

-North West Territories: While there are only 3 NDs in the NWT they have finalized Bylaws and have officially formed an association.
-They are actively working with MLA’s and government to have NDs included as a test case in moving health care professions under proposed umbrella legislation – Health and Social Services Professions Act.
+North West Territories: The NTAND is actively working with MLAs and government to have NDs designated as a health profession and regulated under the proposed Health and Social Services Professions Act.

 USA: Currently, 16 U.S. states, the District of Columbia, and the United States territories of Puerto Rico and the United States Virgin Islands have licensing laws for naturopathic doctors.
 For more information about the regulation of naturopathic doctors in the United States visit http://www.naturopathic.org (website of the American Association of Naturopathic Physicians).